arndta/TinyFileManager.NET/README.md

 This project is released under [The MIT License](http://opensource.org/licenses/MIT).
 Feel free to edit/re-distribute in any way that is helpful to you.

+####NOTE: This plugin is developed only for version 4+ of TinyMCE.
+Plugins for TinyMCE versions 3.xx and older are written in a different format.